An Expected Linear-Time Algorithm for the Farthest-Segment Voronoi Diagram: Introduction

 \section{Introduction}

 It is well known that the Voronoi diagram of points in convex position can be computed in linear time, given the order of their convex hull~\cite{AGSS89}.
-The same holds for a class of related diagrams such as the farthest-point Voronoi diagram, computing the medial axis of a convex polygon, and deleting a point from the nearest-neighbor Voronoi diagram.
-In an abstract setting, a \emph{Hamiltonian abstract Voronoi diagram}~\cite{KL94} can be computed in linear time, given the order of Voronoi regions along an unbounded simple curve, which visits each region exactly once and can intersect each bisector only once.
-This has been recently extended to include forest structures~\cite{BKL14cccg} under the same conditions of no repetition of regions and bisectors along the curve.
+This linear-time construction extends to a class of related diagrams such as the farthest-point Voronoi diagram given their convex hull, the medial axis of a convex polygon, and updating a nearest-neighbor Voronoi diagram of points after deletion of one site.
+In an abstract setting, a \emph{Hamiltonian abstract Voronoi diagram} can be computed in linear time~\cite{KL94}, given the order of Voronoi regions along an unbounded simple curve, which visits each region exactly once and can intersect each bisector only once.
+This construction has been extended recently to include forest structures~\cite{BKLL18} under similar conditions where no region can have multiple faces within the domain enclosed by the curve.
 The medial axis of a simple polygon can also be computed in linear time~\cite{snoyeink99}.
 It is therefore natural to ask what other types of Voronoi diagrams can be constructed in linear time.
-In this paper we address generalized tree-like Voronoi diagrams that have disconnected regions.
+In this paper we consider the farthest Voronoi diagram of line segments.

-Classical variants of Voronoi diagrams such as higher-order Voronoi diagrams for sites other than points, had surprisingly been ignored in the literature of computational geometry until recently \cite{ICALP13,PZ14}.
+Classical variants of Voronoi diagrams such as higher-order Voronoi diagrams for sites other than points, had been surprizingly ignored in the literature of computational geometry until recently \cite{bcklpz15,PZ16}.
 Given a set $S$ of $n$ simple geometric objects in the plane, called sites, the \emph{order-$k$ Voronoi diagram} of $S$ is a partitioning of the plane into regions such that every point within a region has the same $k$ nearest sites.
 For $k=1$, this is the \emph{nearest-neighbor Voronoi diagram} and for $k=n-1$ it is the \emph{farthest-site Voronoi diagram} of $S$.
-Despite similarities, these diagrams for non-point sites, e.g., line segments, illustrate fundamental structural differences from their counterparts for points, such as the presence of disconnected regions (see also \cite{AuDrysdale06,fpvd11,AbstractFarthestVoronoi}).
-This had been a gap in the computational geometry literature, until recently, as segment Voronoi diagrams are fundamental to problems involving proximity of polygonal objects.
-This paper contributes further in closing this gap.
+Despite similarities, these diagrams for non-point sites, e.g., line segments, can illustrate fundamental structural differences from their counterparts for points, such as the presence of disconnected regions (see also \cite{AuDrysdale06,fpvd11,AbstractFarthestVoronoi}).
+However, segment Voronoi diagrams are fundamental to problems involving proximity among polygonal objects, see, e.g.,~\cite{P11} and references therein for applications in VLSI design.
 For more information on Voronoi diagrams see the book of Aurenhammer et al.~\cite{Aurenbook}.